angelawyman/javascript-review/intro.md

 # Introduction to JavaScript - Review

--Auto-update content, like twitter or facebook feed  🐋 -Animate visual elements 🐈
+* Auto-update content, like twitter or facebook feed  🐋
+* Animate visual elements 🐈
--Add visual feedback on user interactions ✅
+* Add visual feedback on user interactions ✅
--Add interactive maps 🚀
+* Add interactive maps 🚀
--Trigger pop-ups/offers after user actions, such as modal windows
+* Trigger pop-ups/offers after user actions, such as modal windows

 **1.)
 What is JavaScript?**<br/>
 A. JavaScript is used only for web apps<br/>